 The Instructor 50 is a deceptively small system sold by Signetics for training purposes.
 The Instructor avoids the limitation of the Central Data machine by inserting just a single byte at the breakpoint address.
 The WRTC instruction (write to port C) is used for this.
 When the processor executes this instruction, dedicated hardware detects the write and activates the power-on procedure.
 The same procedure is triggered when the MON key is pressed, or when the Instructor is first switched on.

-Compared to the Central Data computer, the Instructor can thus realiably put a breakpoint on any instruction.
+Compared to the Central Data computer, the Instructor can thus reliably put a breakpoint on any instruction.
 The disadvantage is that port C cannot be used (as the WRTC instruction triggers the debug hardware) and most importantly that somewhat complicated debug hardware has to be used.

 But the Instructor can do more.
 The power-on sequence also keeps a copy of the program counter at the moment the moment when the hardware was triggered.
 This Last Address Register can be read by the monitor.
 So when the user’s program is interrupted by pressing the MON key, you can see which instruction the user’s program was executing together with all the register-values at that moment.